pushcodes04/ST422_Team1_Project/Final_Notbook/README.md

 - Always restart the kernel before a full re-run
 - Run Step 1 before Step 2 — the analysis notebook reads `cas_full.csv`
   produced by the data prep notebook
-- All paths are relative to project root — no local path editing needed
+- All paths are relative to the project root — no local path editing needed
 - No random sampling is used except in the bootstrap CI cell (seed set to 42)
 - `collision_index` is loaded as string throughout to preserve leading zeros
-- The choropleth map (Section 5) requires an internet connection to fetch ONS boundary data from the ArcGIS REST API at runtime
+- The choropleth map (Section 5) requires an active internet connection to fetch ONS boundary data from the ArcGIS REST API at runtime; all other sections run fully offline

 ---